mfahd308/Flappy-Bird/README.md

 # Swimmy Gator

 This repository contains the source code and documentation for the Swimmy Gator game project, developed using the Gator Engine.
-Players control a gator, avoiding obstacles, seeking power-ups, and managing gravity and impulse forces.

 <h2> Table of Contents </h2>

 - [Overview](#overview)